giuseppelucchese/TOSCA_K8S_WORKFLOW/TOSCA-K8S-WORKFLOW-DP_REDIS_QUEUE/README.md

-# TOSCA-K8S-WORKFLOW-DP
-Master's Degree Thesis Project
+# TOSCA-K8S-WORKFLOW  REDIS Case Study

 - Execute the following command in order to parse the TOSCA service template into K8S format: